Brent Venables believes there’s no limit to what Sooners can achieve

 Venables was long coveted by other programs to become a head coach after successful stints calling defenses at both Oklahoma and Clemson.
 He was the co-defensive coordinator (along with Mike Stoops) for the 2000 team that won the national championship at OU and the 2003 team that played for a national title.
 He was the solo DC for the 2004 and 2008 OU teams that played for national championships as well.
 He was a a part of seven of [autotag]Bob Stoops[/autotag]’ 10 conference titles at Oklahoma.

 Though Venables was heavily pursued on multiple occasions to leave Clemson and take the reins of his own program, he didn’t budge.
-That was before his former employer came calling.
-Now, over two and a half years later, Venables has the Sooners on the rise again after the rebuild that proved necessary.
-They were slipping a bit under the former head coach Lincoln Riley.
-Though some rough times have followed, the roster looks more and more like a Brent Venables team.
+That was until his former employer came calling.
+Now, over 2 1/2 years later, Venables has the Sooners on the rise again after the rebuild that proved necessary.
+They were slipping under former head coach Lincoln Riley.
+Though some rough times have followed, the roster looks more and more like a Venables team.

-Venables and Oklahoma agreed to, essentially, a two-year contract extension this offseason, meaning that the feeling of fit and belonging the head coach has in Norman is mutual.
+Venables and Oklahoma agreed to, essentially, a two-year contract extension this offseason, meaning the feeling of fit and belonging the head coach has in Norman is mutual.
 The extension’s statement is obvious.
-The Sooners feel that they have their guy in place to lead them into the [autotag]Southeastern Conference[/autotag], and Brent Venables is fired up to be the one in that position.
+The Sooners believe they have their guy in place to lead them into the [autotag]Southeastern Conference[/autotag], and Brent Venables is fired up to be the one in that position.